BrynCovington/CSC130DSpring2018/README.md

 The file will show a meal plan and the amount of card swipes and money that are present in the account.
 It also shows the amount left should you choose to use a swipe or purchase a meal.

 EXAM 1:
 The file will show the first exam in which 3 different tasks were given.
-The first task
+The first task was to input a letter and outprint the ASCII value.
+The second was to input a temperature and respond a description of what is like outside.
+The third was a compass and changing the direction based on rotation.

+LAB 11:
+The file will show a game of tic-tac-toe in which two people can play.

 Project 1:
 The file will show a word game